 by Dr. Markus Freiburg

-More Links to Social Finance and FASE knowhow
+More Social Finance knowhow

 The OECD “Social Impact Investing 2019” compendium is out.
 On page 66, there is a short description of FASE’s best practices in financing social enterprises.

 For readers interested in how to shape the social finance ecosystem and use powerful blueprints for replication in other European countries, we have two new reports: FASE’s 2018 project report to the EU on rolling out customized deal-by-deal support, as well as FASE’s recommendations how to use innovative financial instruments to provide public services in Poland.

 In this video from the most recent EVPA Annual Conference, Dr. Markus Freiburg explains the important role of hybrid and tailored finance for the evolution of the ecosystem.

 EVPA published a new report on tailored and hybrid finance solutions: fresh ideas from FASE and other impact experts.

 A new publication by OECD on “Boosting Social Enterprise Development”: 20 best practice cases – including FASE – that shape the social enterprise ecosystem in Europe.